-Neither the Discover it® Secured Credit Card, the Citi® Secured Mastercard®, nor the Secured Mastercard® from Capital One, for example, charge an annual fee.
+Neither the Discover it® Secured Credit Card, the Citi® Secured Mastercard®, nor the Capital One Platinum Secured Credit Card, for example, charge an annual fee.
 But those cards are pricier in other ways.
 For example, all three charge much higher interest rates.

 Below average interest rate